kennethreitz/replit-py/README.md

 - A simple audio library that can play tones and audio files!
 - Some helpful functions for displaying ANSI colors in interactive terminal sessions.

+### License

+This library is licensed under the [ISC License](https://en.wikipedia.org/wiki/ISC_license) and is free for you to use, change, or profit from!